PROPOSAL DEADLINE: July 6, 2020

 The annual tradition of the Alexis Levitin Bilingual reading series will continue as well.
 A virtual conference will allow for translators and their authors to read together, wherever they may be in the world!

 You also told us you’re feeling burnt out by the amount of time you’re spending online.
 So as to keep things as engaging as possible, we’ve changed the timing of programming, allowing you to propose translation-related content (sessions and readings) in varying blocks of time, from 5-minute readings to 60-minute workshops (more on this below).
 This last change means that session proposals and submissions to the Annual Alexis Levitin Bilingual Reading Series are all collected through this one form.

 You may be asked to log in to our virtual conference platform to share your content in real-time, or we may ask you to pre-record it (especially for shorter readings).
 You have the option to tell us what you prefer when you fill out the proposal form.
-Regardless, all participants will be asked to register for the conference.
-Conference registration will be less expensive than at our in-person conference.
-More information about rates is forthcoming.
+Regardless, all participants must register for the conference.
+Registration for the conference will open on July 21, 2020; more information about registration is available here.